 - a) The team sponsor from the previous season has the right of first refusal.
-This must be confirmed by August 31st of each year. - b) All primary team sponsorship money must be submitted to the CRMHA Treasurer by October 31^{st} . - c) Co-sponsorship is possible with the approval of both parties involved. - Individual jerseys may be sponsored for a fee to be determined annually.
-This money can be used for team fundraising.
-(Bars should be sewn onto jerseys before November 15th or as soon as possible). - e) Rep teams must submit an on-going list of sponsoring businesses to the Rep Coordinator.
+This must be confirmed by August 31st of each year. - b) All primary team sponsorship money must be submitted to the CRMHA Treasurer by October 31st. - c) Co-sponsorship is possible with the approval of both parties involved. - d) Rep teams must submit an on-going list of sponsoring businesses to the Rep Coordinator.

 Primary team and jersey sponsorship fees are set annually by the CRMHA Executive.
 Parents and players will be expected to help with team operations and CRMHA expenses through fundraising efforts.